caxenie/hack_the_senses/README.md

-# Repository for the Hack the Senses Hackaton 2016 #
+# Repository for the Hack the Senses Hackaton, Fablab London, 2016 #

 ## Hearing motion synesthesia ##